Snaacky/thewiki/docs/guides/docker.md

 It is especially useful in this case, as we will deploy an entire automation stack from a single config file!
 Docker is also a premier choice for home lab/server uses, but can be used on a desktop PC as well.

-This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a usenet client, a
-VPN with a killswitch, Sonarr, Radarr, and Jackett.
-While we've opted for Jackett here, you could also switch it out for Prowlarr if you'd prefer something more flexible.
-It's compose file is very similar to Radarr/Sonarr.

 The basic idea is that we will create a single "compose" file that tells the Docker engine what containers we want to download, and what configuration options we want to set for each one.
 A sample compose file is presented later in this guide, but we recommend reading through it, as you will need to change parts of it to match your setup.
 Take special note of `environment` variables, as those are essentially your settings options, and will be important in later steps.
 Some pages linked in this guide also contain instructions for using `docker run` commands, but we do not recommend this as it is more difficult to maintain.

+This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a usenet client, a
+VPN with a killswitch, Sonarr, Radarr, Autobrr, and Jackett.
+While we've opted for Jackett here, you could also switch it out for Prowlarr if you'd prefer something more flexible.
+It's compose file is very similar to Radarr/Sonarr.
+These applications work together to automatically download files from chosen indexers, based on user-defined filters.

+This guide is primarily focused on basic setup and deployment of these applications.
+For information and help with configuring and using them, please check the relevant documentation, or ask in #questions.
+We will cover some basic usecases but your needs will vary depending on what indexers you have access to.
+Our goal here is to get you acquainted with Docker Compose, and give you a good jumping off point.

 ## Installing Docker